← All Resources

 How much commission do Fairfield real estate agents charge?

 Traditional Fairfield agents (Coldwell Banker Solano Pacific, Coldwell Banker Kappel Gateway, Compass, Keller Williams, RE/MAX Gold) charge 5–6% total commission — that's $29,900–$35,880 on the citywide median and $42,450–$50,940 on a Rancho Solano custom.
-LOQOL Charlie AI charges a flat $4,399 at the sub-$1M tier — saving the typical Fairfield seller $25K–$31K, or up to $46K on Rancho Solano.
-See the full California flat-fee vs commission breakdown for the structural math.
+Loqol offers a 2.5% seller-side commission when you onboard through our platform, which includes a dedicated licensed agent, a comprehensive seller dashboard, and full marketing support.

 Does Travis Air Force Base really drive the Fairfield housing market?